uditgaurav/docker-images/README.md

 ## LitmusChaos Images

-- This Repository contains all the images that are used to execute the a litmuschaos generic experiment using litmus portal.
+- This Repository contains all the images that are used to execute a litmuschaos generic experiment using litmus portal.
 For more information please check [LitmusChaos Repo](http://github.com/litmuschaos/litmus).